ESA Letter for Dogs & Cats: How to Get One Legally

 If you don't have a current mental health provider, online services can connect you with licensed professionals for ESA evaluations.
 These services typically cost $150-250 and include a video consultation with a licensed therapist.

-View ESA Letter Services →We may earn a commission if you use this link, at no extra cost to you.
+Find a Licensed Therapist for My ESA Evaluation →We may earn a commission if you use this link, at no extra cost to you.

 What Should a Legitimate ESA Letter Include?